AramZS/aramzs.xyz/src/content/essays/2024-06-08-the-internet-is-a-series-of-webs.md

 I think what really put this into sharp focus for me is [the long death of Twitter](https://www.schizochronotopia.com/p/on-twitter-we-look-down).
 Twitter is still a platform where, for professional reasons, I'm quite active, but its biggest utility--directing me to information that I'm interested in or that is important to me--that's gone.

 So how do we replace this chunk of essential function in a way that's wild, and not contained by monopolies or monopolist-wannabes?
 We need to be able to support, amplify, and extend the reach of good works on our webs.
+We weave our communities together by establishing bedrocks of shared knowledge.

 We need to rethink how amplification works without requiring big tech or even a steady internet connection.
-I think there's two categories that are really important to consider while building how we move forward:
+There are three big assumptions sitting inside this larger question of how best to build our webs.

 1. Amplification through cross-linking between individual entities and feeds is essentially rejuvenating for the web.
 2. We [can't](https://ahrefs.com/blog/link-rot-study/) [take the life of those links for granted](https://www.pewresearch.org/data-labs/2024/05/17/when-online-content-disappears/) and an essential part of this rejuvenation process is archiving links that are important enough to amplify.
-3. In the current world it is nearly impossible to build without touching or using the technology of a mega-corporation in some way so we should expect to build on things that will fail, enshittify, or rot, and need to be moved off from quickly.
+3. In the current world [it is nearly impossible](https://www.nytimes.com/2020/07/31/technology/blocking-the-tech-giants.html) to build without touching or using the technology of a mega-corporation in some way so we should expect to build on things that will fail, enshittify, or rot, and need to be moved off from quickly.

 ## To that end I've considered some principles for my own projects.